 - Luís Leocádio

-Vineyard plots planted on the steep slopes of the River Pinhão at an altitude of between 150 and 400 m, with shale soils that are poor and rough; low yield, but with grapes of high concentration and quality.
+Situated on the steep slopes of the Pinhão River at an altitude of 150-400 m, with shale soils that are poor and rough, of low yield but with grapes of high concentration and quality.

 Fresh grapes at their ideal point of ripeness are picked by hand and placed in 20 kg boxes.
-After destemming and gentle crushing, the grapes ferment in a stainless-steel vat for 9 days with daily delestage.
-After alcoholic fermentation, the wine is aged in second and third year French oak barrels.
+After the destemming and gentle treading, the grapes are fermented in stainless steel tanks for 9 days with daily delestage.
+After alcoholic fermentation, the wine is aged in two and three year-old French oak casks.

-Deep ruby red colour.
-The aroma is complex with floral aromas combined with red and wild fruits, notes of spices (nutmeg and cloves).
-It reveals nuances of rock rose and menthol that lend it freshness.
-In the mouth it has a surprising balanced acidity, concentration and fine, silky tannins.
+Intense ruby colour.
+The aroma is complex with floral scents combined with red and wild fruits and notes of spices (nutmeg and cloves).
+Rockrose and mint nuances lend freshness to the wine.
+On the palate it has a surprising balanced acidity, concentration and fine, silky tannins.
 It has a long, lingering finish that is extremely persistent.